ngem1/universal-remote-card/README.md

 ## Example 14

-Style `dpad` to be like a traditional tv remote. **NOTE**: You have to add the provided overall styles.
+Style `dpad` to be like a traditional tv remote. **Note**: You have to add the provided overall styles.

 <img src="https://raw.githubusercontent.com/Nerwyn/universal-remote-card/main/assets/traditional_dpad.png" alt="traditional remote styled dpad" width="500"/>